 An overview of the day

-Heatmap and device information is shown live and can be replayed over a specified time period for insight into traffic patterns
+Heatmap and device information are shown live and can be replayed over a specified time period for insight into traffic patterns

 Many possibilities with CMX